eflautt/ga-data-science/lessons/lesson-1/readme.md

 - We completed a logistic regression using Statsmodels v.
 XX.
 We calculated the probability of a customer placing another order with Planet Express.

-Here, we are using a logistic model because we are determine the probability that a customer may place a return order, which at its heart is a *classifcation problem*.
+Here, we are using a logistic model because we are determine the probability that a customer may place a return order, which at its heart is a *classification problem*.

 The steps for model building are:
 - Select appropriate model